Thyroid NodulesSkip to the navigation

 - Call your doctor if you have symptoms of hypothyroidism, such as feeling tired, feeling cold when others do not, and gaining weight.
 Hypothyroidism can develop after you are treated with radioactive iodine or you have surgery.

 - Schedule regular checkups with your doctor.
-Even noncancerous nodules need to be looked at by your doctor on a regular basis.
+Thyroid nodules need to be looked at by your doctor on a regular basis.

 Treatment if the condition gets worse